DavidSpickett/BadgerKernel/design.md

 ```
 For the code above you need to save *everything* because the compiler isn't going to know that that asm is basically a function call. (a syscall if you will)

 Anyway, the upshot is that AMT saves all user registers on kernel entry.
-Which is not totally needed, and is slower but:
+Which is not totally needed and is slower but:
-1. It gives us some cool features like modifying thread registers.
+1. It gives us some cool features like modifying thread registers, without some 2 stage saving process.
+2. Calling kernel C functions is as easy as...well, calling them.
-2. We can sort of support timer interrupts
+3. We can sort of support timer interrupts
-3. Speed is not a goal
+4. Speed is not a goal

 ### Thread Context Content